28.0 kWh *Useable Battery

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Nissan Leaf 30 kWh.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Nissan Leaf 30 kWh.

 All about the Nissan Leaf 30 kWh

 This electric vehicle is no longer in production and not available to buy new.
 The Nissan Leaf 30 kWh was available from September 2015 until February 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Nissan Leaf 30 kWh.

 A new model of the Nissan Leaf 30 kWh (2015) is available: Nissan Leaf (2018).

 The Nissan Leaf 30 kWh had a Recommend Retail Price (RRP) of £30,290 and an On The Road Price (OTR) of £30,325.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
 The Nissan Leaf 30 kWh was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Nissan Leaf 30 kWh is £25,825.